DeepRoboticsLab/Lite3_MotionSDK/README.md

 A simple demo that can make the robot stand:

-1. Draw the robot's legs in and prepare to stand;
+1. Draw the robot's legs in (reset to zero) and prepare to stand;
 2. Record the current time and joint data;
 3. The robot stands up.